sh78/sh78.github.io/_posts/2018-06-15-a-testament-to-my-2010-macbook-pro.md

 plane ticket.

 "Ok, internet stranger> what's so special about this?" you might be thinking.
-"Great, you took good care of an expensive laptop and had it sitting around for a few years and it works.
+"You took good care of an expensive laptop and had it sitting around for a few years and it works.
 Great!"
 I can hear you sarcastically projecting.
 Here are some highlights from the checkered biography of this "laptop", as you call it.